ROCm/amd_matrix_instruction_calculator/README.md

 * ACC\_CD
     * Single bit that controls whether the C\[\] and D\[\] matrices use the ArchVGPR space (when set to 0) or the AccVGPR space (when set to 1)

-### Details of the VOP3P Matrix Multiplication Instruction Encoding in the AMD RDNA&trade; 3 Architecture
+### Details of the VOP3P Matrix Multiplication Instruction Encoding in the AMD RDNA&trade; 3 and RDNA 4 Architectures
-In the RDNA 3 architecture, matrix multiplications instructions contain "WMMA", or wave matrix multiply accumulate, in their mnemonics.
+In the RDNA 3 and RDNA 4 architectures, matrix multiplications instructions contain "WMMA", or wave matrix multiply accumulate, in their mnemonics.
+Instructions that execute matrix multiplication on 4:2 structured sparse matrices contain "SWMMAC", or sparse wave matrix multiply accumulate, in their mnemonics.
 This section details the instruction encoding and the configuration fields for these instructions.

 These operations are encoded in the VOP3P (**V**ector **Op** with **3** Inputs, Doing **P**acked Math) instruction encoding space.